thomasp-gfz/WaterBalanceR_JOSS/README.md

 # WaterBalanceMod

 R-Package to process maps showing daily, spatially distributed water balance for starch potatoes.
-NDVI data needs to be derived from either preprocessed DJI Phantom 4 Multispectral or PlanetScope satellite data.
+NDVI data needs to be derived from either preprocessed DJI Phantom 4 Multispectral or PlanetScope satellite data or Sentinel-2 satellite data.

 ## Aim of Model